How Much Does It Cost to Live In Iceland?

 Accommodation in the land of greenery costs too much, even for a native.

-People usually have to give out half the salary for the monthly rent of a one-bedroom apartment which is not a luxurious one.
+People usually have to give out half their salary for the monthly rent of a one-bedroom apartment which is not a luxurious one.

-It is worth considering to share a three-bedroom apartment outside the center with a few friends at $2357.95.
+It is worth considering sharing a three-bedroom apartment outside the center with a few friends at $1,755.93.

 Cost of Living Averages Table for Iceland*Note: All prices are indicated in USD.